Why are you still just sticking with the status quo?

 IT Projects are Sluggish and Often Delayed

 When you have a project that IT is supposed to deliver, how quickly are they delivering the solution?
-If new solutions are frequently delayed, you run the risk of delivering the solution to slowly to be cost effective, continue to fit your immediate need, and you may be missing out on opportunities all together.
+If new solutions are frequently delayed, you run the risk of delivering the solution to slowly to be cost-effective, continue to fit your immediate need, and you may be missing out on opportunities altogether.
 You should build your IT strategies around timeliness, as technology advancements progress, the IT delivery must progress as well.